Diego-Bonora/-holbertonschool-CarToFix/README.md

 No route should fail upon proper request.

 - [ ] checks previous existence of user
-- [ ] checks previous existence of worker

 #### Latest:
 - [x] budget calls emailer each time a budget is created